samudassir/acquirevaluedcustomers/README.md

 <p>This will be a classification problem where a customer will repeat the purchase or will not be repeating the purchase.</p>
 <p>We will be doing feature extraction and applying different machine learning models to derive AUC Score.
 </p>

+### About Data
+The data set is obtained from Kaggle competition, which is publicly available in [kaggle](https://www.kaggle.com/c/acquire-valued-shoppers-challenge/data)
+Dataset has four relational files:
+**transactions.csv** - contains transaction history for all customers for a period of at least 1 year prior to their offered incentive
+**trainHistory.csv** - contains the incentive offered to each customer and information about the behavioral response to the offer
+**testHistory.csv** - contains the incentive offered to each customer but does not include their response (you are predicting the repeater column for each id in this file) offers.csv - contains information about the offers